• Skip to primary navigation

 Recipe Card

-Garlic butter shrimp served on a white plate with a fork.
+Garlic butter shrimp are served on a white plate with a fork.

-This lovely dish of garlic shrimp with butter and lemon is ready in less than 20 minutes.
-Served over cauliflower rice, spinach or arugula, it makes a quick and tasty weeknight dinner.
+This lovely dish of garlic butter shrimp is ready in 20 minutes.
+It's perfect over cauliflower rice, spinach, or arugula.

 Prep Time10 minutes mins